M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.15
+# 🌐 Empathia — v0.16
 *March 2026*

-> Added: The Dump Principle — the community protects itself.
-No sweatshops.
-No invisible sacrifice.
-The burden belongs to everyone.
-The sacrifice belongs to no one alone.
+> Added: Public Streams, Fireworks, The Element System, The Archive of Fireworks, Research Streams, Subchats.
+Empathia is not just a mirror for pain — it is a celebration of human connection at its most extraordinary.

 > This is the current version.